Lifetime Mortgages For The Over 60s: Full Guide For 2025

 Understanding the Over 60's Lifetime Mortgage-What are they?

-• Understanding the over 60’s lifetime mortgage options is key before taking the plunge, so make sure to assess your needs and compare rates from different providers.
+• Understanding the over 60’s lifetime mortgage options is key before proceeding, so make sure to assess your needs and compare rates from different providers.
 Our experts can help you with this.

 • Taking out an over 60’s lifetime mortgage can have an impact on both inheritance and benefits, so research carefully before proceeding.